Current challenges of the lay vocation

 Obstacles in lay formation and action

-Some challenges arise from attitudes internal to the Church:
+Some challenges come from attitudes within the Church:

 -

-Persistence of a clerical mentality, which limits the initiative of laypeople in evangelizing action.
+Persistence of a clerical mentality, which limits the initiative of the laity in evangelizing action.

 -